-The Student Conduct Code is available online at: https://dos.fsu.edu/srr/conductcodes/student-conduct-code is available online at: https://dos.rsu.edu/srr/conduct-code.
+The Student Conduct Code is available online at: https://dos.fsu.edu/srr/conduct-code/student-conduct-code .

 - To be treated with respect and dignity. - To be informed of the allegations against you. - To be informed of available options for resolution under the Student Code of Conduct. - To be informed of campus resources and support services, including, but not limited to the Office of the University Defenders, University Counseling Center, and University Health Services. - To attend an information session, during which time you can view all materials related to the case and receive instruction regarding the disciplinary process and the Responding Student's and Affected/Reporting Party's rights. - To have an advisor accompany you when being interviewed by the Title IX Director or designee and when presenting information to the hearing body and to any other relevant meetings held throughout the disciplinary process.
-See the Student Conduct code for more information about the role of advisors: - FSU Student Conduct Code - To present evidence including presenting witnesses and/or signed written statements, as well as other relevant reports and documentary evidence. - To question (via the Chair of the Hearing Panel) the Affected/Reporting Party and witnesses during the hearing. - To be notified of the status and outcome of the Student Conduct Code process at the first hearing level and final appeal. - To appeal any first-level decision, provided that one or more of the reasons for appeal is present.
+See the Student Conduct code for more information about the role of advisors: - o FSU Student Conduct Code - To present evidence including presenting witnesses and/or signed written statements, as well as other relevant reports and documentary evidence. - To question (via the Chair of the Hearing Panel) the Affected/Reporting Party and witnesses during the hearing. - To be notified of the status and outcome of the Student Conduct Code process at the first hearing level and final appeal. - To appeal any first-level decision, provided that one or more of the reasons for appeal is present.